-If you can’t live without green open spaces, you’ll love South West London.
-There’s Richmond Park and Kew Gardens to enjoy not too far from home.
-Families love this place, and it hosts very nice restaurants and shops in its high streets.
+If you can't live without green open spaces, you’ll love South West London.
+There's Richmond Park and Kew Gardens to enjoy not too far from home.
+Families love this place, and it hosts very nice restaurants and shops on its high streets.
 Neighbourhoods to check out in Southwest London are:

 Lover of water